 Kitchen or dining area

-- Bright lighting can be overstimulating, so Selznick suggests switching out your overhead lights for soft task lighting to create a more relaxing mealtime ambiance.
+- Bright lighting can be overstimulating, so Selznick suggests switching out your overhead lights for soft-task lighting to create a more relaxing mealtime ambiance.

-- Make child-friendly kitchen tools — like spatulas and mixing bowls — readily available and invite your child to cook with you.
+- Make child-friendly kitchen tools — such as spatulas and mixing bowls — readily available and invite your child to cook with you.
 Use a kitchen helper stool at the counter so kids can securely get hands-on while helping out.
 Create visual boundaries on the floor with washi tape near areas where kids shouldn’t go, such as around the stove.

 - Evaluate your seating set-up.
 Selznick recommends putting kids in chairs that are contained (even if that’s just a basic kitchen chair with arms) and putting a step stool with grippers under their feet to reduce wiggling and squirming during meals.

 Multidimensional spaces (living and family rooms and playrooms)